 - I enjoy spending time in nature.
 It’s a source of inspiration!

-- I love animals, especially my two furry canine companions, Reece (a lab-mix) and Savanna (a rough collie).
+- I love animals, and I honor the memory of my two furry canine companions, Reece (a lab-mix) and Savanna (a rough collie), who both crossed the rainbow bridge a few weeks apart in 2022.

 - I’m also really shy and private, and I’ve already over-shared on this page. 🙂